islamsheehab/Ingenuity-Tests/README.md

 Test 1( Lua, Luau ):
 - Goal: Provide a code on which the condole will output: -> 1 1 3

-- i.
+- Rules:
+*i.
 You are not allowed fo rewrite the print function.

-- ii.
+*ii.
 There can be nothing after the following code provided below:

 ```lua
 a = 1